The Importance Of Vitamin D In Pregnancy And General Health

 - Those living where there is urban pollution

-Understanding The Relationship Between Maternal Vitamin D Deficiency And Baby’s Development
+4. The Relationship Between Maternal Vitamin D Deficiency & Baby’s Development

 As a fetus is developing, he/she is entirely dependent on the mother’s supply of calcium.
 Vitamin D is required for normal calcium homeostasis and bone mineralization.
 (1)